-Congratulations on your decision to adopt a dog, and I am very proud of you for thinking ahead and preparing yourself for the important responsibility of being a dog owner.
-In answer to your question, the beauty of dogs is the incredible way they adapt themselves to any kind of environmental scenario or schedule, but if you are going to invest more time in your dog during vacation (meaning, for instance, the dog is going to walk for an hour and a half in the morning instead of thirty minutes), make sure that you start weaning the dog to that new routine at least two weeks before you go back to work.
+Congratulations on your decision to adopt a dog, and I am very proud of you for thinking ahead and preparing yourself for the critical responsibility of being a dog owner.
+In answer to your question, the beauty of dogs is the incredible way they adapt themselves to any environmental scenario or schedule, but if you are going to invest more time in your dog during vacation (meaning, for instance, the dog is going to walk for an hour and a half in the morning instead of thirty minutes), make sure that you start weaning the dog to that new routine at least two weeks before you go back to work.

 Stay calm and assertive,

 Tips for Helping Your Dog Adjust to a New Schedule

 Whether your family is headed back to school after the summer off, you’re starting a new job away from home, or maybe you’ve been assigned a new shift at work, adapting to a new schedule can be tough on humans.
 But don’t forget about your furry friends.
 They are used to you leaving at the same time, returning at the same time, going for a daily walk at the same time, and eating at the same time.
 A sudden change in routine can cause a drastic change in their behavior and mood, and not for good.

 If you have a reasonable amount of time before your new schedule changes, there are things you can do beforehand to help ease your dog (and yourself) into the new normal, making the switch as seamless as possible.

 Once you have a start date for your new schedule, you can begin preparing your pup for upcoming changes.
 Dogs are adaptable, but the more time you can give them to adjust, the better.

 Dogs can read the room and detect nervousness, anxiety, and any negative energy you or other family members have.
 As you leave and arrive home, remain calm.
 If your pup tends to get overly excited when you open the door, wait a few minutes for them to calm down, then greet them.